gustavobertolino/gool-pay/README.md

 4. Available payment methods can be offline (cash, check, POS machine) or online (credit card or digital wallet)
 5. If the user requesting for the payment methods is a fraudster, the service should return only offline payment options
 6. Your data model should be flexible enough to permit cost ($) optimizations (should be easy to update)
-7. Gateways often have outages, but processing payments should continue working in these situations
+7.  **Gateways often have outages**, but processing payments should continue working in these situations

 **Additional information about the agents/actors/entities involved in our business domain**